mantidproject/mantid/docs/source/concepts/InstrumentAccessLayers.rst

 Introduction
 ------------

-There are three new layers to access instrument information, ``SpectrumInfo``, ``DetectorInfo``, and ``ComponentInfo``, which are introduced to Mantid as part of the work towards Instrument 2.0.
-Eventually these classes will store all commonly accessed information about spectra and detectors, namely masking, monitor flags, L1, L2, 2-theta and position.
-In addition, ``ComponentInfo`` will provide the updated API to tree and shape related operations currently peformed by the instrument.
-These changes are leading to improved performance and cleaner code.
+There are three layers to access instrument information, ``SpectrumInfo``, ``DetectorInfo``, and ``ComponentInfo``, which are introduced to Mantid as part of Instrument 2.0.
+These classes  store all commonly accessed information about spectra and detectors, components, and the relationships between them.
+Masking, monitor flags, L1, L2, 2-theta and position are stored as part of ``DetectorInfo``.
+In addition, ``ComponentInfo`` provides the API to tree and shape related operations historically performed by ``Instrument`` type.

 A spectrum corresponds to (a group of) one or more detectors.
 Most algorithms work with spectra and thus ``SpectrumInfo`` would be used.
 Some algorithms work on a lower level (with individual detectors) and thus ``DetectorInfo`` would be used.

-The current instrument largely consists of ``Detectors`` and ``Components`` - all detectors are also components. ``DetectorInfo`` and ``ComponentInfo`` are the respective replacements for these. ``ComponentInfo`` introduces a new **component index** for access, and ``DetectorInfo`` introduces a new **detector index**, these will be discussed further below.
+The legacy ``Instrument`` largely consists of ``Detectors`` and ``Components`` - all detectors are also components. ``DetectorInfo`` and ``ComponentInfo`` are the respective replacements for these. ``ComponentInfo`` introduces a **component index** for access, and ``DetectorInfo`` introduces a **detector index**, these will be discussed further below. ``DetectorInfo`` and ``ComponentInfo`` share in-memory data.
+The difference between the two is best thought about in terms of their interfaces.
+The interface for ``DetectorInfo`` is designed for working with detectors, and the interface for ``ComponentInfo`` is designed for working with generic components.

-In many cases direct access to ``Instrument`` can be removed by using these layers.
+In many cases direct access to legacy ``Instrument`` can be removed by using these layers.
 This will also help in moving to using indexes for enumeration, and only working with IDs for user-facing input.

 Current Status
 ##############

-``SpectrumInfo``, ``DetectorInfo`` and ``ComponentInfo``  are currently implemented in a compatibility mode, and wrap some of the exiting instrument functionality in Mantid.
-However, using the new interfaces everywhere now will help with the eventual rollout of Instrument 2.0.
-It also provides cleaner code and will help with the rollout of planned indexing changes.
-It is also necessary to provide the addition of time indexing, required to support scanning instruments.
+``SpectrumInfo``, ``DetectorInfo`` and ``ComponentInfo``  are largely complete, with a diminishing number of cases where any legacy direct ``Instrument`` access is still necessary.
+However, using the new interfaces everywhere now will help with the eventual complete rollout of Instrument 2.0.

 SpectrumInfo
 ____________